Catholic Church sexual abuse cases by country: Poland

 On 6 November 2020, The Holy See's nuncio to Poland announced that following an investigation by the Holy See regarding sex abuse allegations, Cardinal Henryk Gulbinowicz was now "barred from any kind of celebration or public meeting and from using his episcopal insignia, and is deprived of the right to a cathedral funeral and burial."
 Gulbinowicz was also ordered to pay an "appropriate sum" to his alleged victims.

-Gulbinowicz is the former archbishop of Wroch, whose support of the trade union Solidarity played a critical role in the collapse of communism in Poland.
-On 16 November 2020, 10 days after the Vatican, Gulbinowicz, but, as a result of the Vatican displinary action, could not have a funeral in Wroclaw's Cathedral of St. John the Baptist or to be buried in the cathedral.
+Gulbinowicz was the former archbishop of Wroch, whose support of the trade union Solidarity played a critical role in the collapse of communism in Poland.
+On 16 November 2020, 10 days after the Vatican announced their sanctions, Gulbinowicz died, but, as a result of the disciplinary action, could not have a funeral at or be buried in Wroclaw's Cathedral of St. John the Baptist.

 Portugal

 In Portugal an independent commission commissioned by the Catholic Church reported in February 2023 that at least 4,815 children had been abused by Catholic clergy since 1950.